 Precision oncology has made progress in leaps and bounds in recent years and is currently at the heart of revolutionizing cancer research.
 As this research continues to develop and evolve, the enhanced use of precision oncology in cancer treatment ultimately aims to improve prognosis and outcomes for patients.

-We are therefore very proud to announce a new cross-journal thematic series focusing on precision oncology.
-This cross-journal thematic series of original research and review articles aims to gather the latest research on precision oncology.
-It will focus on how precision oncology has shaped advances in the impact of non-coding RNAs in epigenetics and cancer, immunotherapy and tumor biology, and the clinical significance of various therapies in a range of cancers.
-We are seeking research that applies precision oncology in clinical settings; this can include, but is not limited to, cost-effectiveness studies, guidelines and educational strategies to translate information from the lab to bedside, and vice versa.
+We are therefore very proud to present a new cross-journal thematic series focusing on precision oncology.
+This cross-journal thematic series of original research and review articles gathers the latest research on precision oncology.
+It focuses on how precision oncology has shaped advances in the impact of non-coding RNAs in epigenetics and cancer, immunotherapy and tumor biology, and the clinical significance of various therapies in a range of cancers.